Dean scream: Impact on Dean's campaign

-Dean and the campaign staff were upset and concerned of the scream's media exposure and its possible negative impacts on the campaign; Albright-Hanna recalled a CNN reporter of Dean's campaign stating that one of Dean's staffers wanted to walk into the network headquarters and set himself on fire with gasoline.
+Dean and the campaign staff were upset and concerned about the scream's media exposure and its possible negative impacts on the campaign; Albright-Hanna recalled a CNN reporter of Dean's campaign stating that one of Dean's staffers wanted to walk into the network headquarters and set himself on fire with gasoline.
 In order to keep polling numbers high before the start of the New Hampshire primary, Dean had made appearances on shows such as ABC Primetime and Late Show with David Letterman, and the campaign sent DVDs and VHS tapes of them to 3,000 New Hampshire residents.
 This tactic did not work; Dean lost the primaries of New Hampshire and other states to the point where he suspended his campaign after coming in a distant third in the Wisconsin primary in February 2004.

-Despite retrospective pieces about the Dean scream summarizing it as a political gaffe that doomed Dean's campaign, this has been contested by not only political experts and journalists but also Dean and his campaign staff.
-While they admitted the scream was used by the Washington establishment and news media corporations to dismiss Dean's increasingly-voguish campaign because "they didn't fundamentally understand" it, they blamed the loss on a lack of structure, poor media training and a risky strategy entirely focused on winning Iowa.
+Despite retrospective pieces about the Dean scream summarizing it as a political gaffe that doomed Dean's campaign, this has been contested not only by political experts and journalists but also Dean and his campaign staff.
+While they admitted the scream was used by the Washington establishment and news media corporations to dismiss Dean's increasingly voguish campaign because "they didn't fundamentally understand" it, they blamed the loss on a lack of structure, poor media training and a risky strategy entirely focused on winning Iowa.
 Trippi suggested that even if Dean acted more controlled at the rally, "I'm not sure it would've mattered."
 Graff also suggested the scream "sucked up all the oxygen" out of John Edwards' polling numbers in the Iowa caucus, causing him to lose.

 Christine Pelosi stated Dean had been doomed to fail after his third-place result in Iowa.
 Pacific Standard analyzed a lack of insider support (a strong factor in a candidate's chance of becoming a presidential nominee) already ruining his prospects beforehand, as his public attacks towards Republicans and Democrats who supported the Iraq War already turned off any desire from insiders to endorse him.
-Historian David Eisenbach said that although the scream contributed to Dean's loss, it would not have done so without the media's previous crazy-person portrayal of Dean.
+Historian David Eisenbach said that although the scream contributed to Dean's loss, it would not have done so without the media's previous "crazy-person" portrayal of Dean.
 Media scholar Robert Thompson suggested that the scream would have worked for Dean far better if he campaigned in 2016.

 Although Dean supporters argued he was not aware of how the microphone's sensitivity gave a false impression of his tone, Salzman and political scientist Samuel L. Popkin held Dean accountable for not understanding the system of presidential races; Popkin states he only spoke to those in the room and not to a nationwide television audience that was previously unaware of him, and Salzman reasoned any bad moment of a candidate's speech would have been significantly covered regardless of "how good 99 percent of your speech was."